MohamedAhmedHassan894/tshtri/README.md

 ## Getting Started

 ## to Run Project in your machine:
-rub this commands in terminal :
+run these commands in terminal :
  - flutter pub get
  - flutter run